sp9xu/ubitx-20x4/README.md

 Copyright (C) 2017,  Ashhar Farhan

-Modified for a 20x4 screen with band readout etc. by VK3DAN
+Modified for a 20x4 screen with band readout etc. by VK3DAN.
+This version is no longer suitable for 16x2 screens such as those provided in the uBITX kit.
+Don't forget to edit ubitx_ui.ino to change the callsign variable to your own callsign.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by